-The Group has not included the extension options period as part of the lease term for leases of hostel, motor vehicles and offices as it is not reasonably certain that the extension options will be exercised.
+The Group has not included the extension options period as part of the lease term for leases of factory warehouse, hostels, motor vehicles and offices as it is not reasonably certain that the extension options will be exercised.
 The periods covered by termination options are included as part of the lease term only when they are reasonably certain not to be exercised.

-2.6 Significant Accounting Estimates and Judgements (cont'd)
+Significant Accounting Estimates and Judgements (cont'd) 26